bwgartner/SA-template/ReadMe.md

     - for the default configuration/structure (chapter/section/sub-section)
       - review/edit the DAPS configuration file [DC-SA](./DC-SA)
         - comment out any ADOC_ATTRIBUTES line to skip that respective section
-        - uncomment out any ADOC_ATTRIBUTES lines and set the value to 1 to include the respective content
+        - uncomment any ADOC_ATTRIBUTES lines and set the value to 1 to include the respective content
   - in the main "adoc" directory
     - review/edit the [adoc/SA.adoc](./adoc/SA.adoc) main file that pulls in the selected sections
       - if the respective ADOC_ATTRIBUTES value is set (value = 1 and uncommented) in the [DC-SA](./DC-SA) file, then the conditional "ifdef" will include that content in the output